F/6.3, 1/60, ISO 640.

 This entry was posted in

-Gallery and tagged amazing, Amphibia, Animalia, animals, Anura, chilling, Chordata, d810, f/6.3, fact, frog, frog joke, frogger, frogger is back, froggy, fun, green, green frog, Interesting Fact, its not easy being green, joke, L. c. melanota, L. clamitans, life, Lithobates, Lithobates clamitans, Lithobates clamitans melanota, model, Nature, new jersey, Nikon, NJ, nj photography, nj wild, nj wildlife, Northern Green, Northern green frog, Photo, Photography, pond, portrait, Ranidae, sussex, sussex county nj, swamp, swamps, Tamron, travel, Wallkill River, Wallkill River NWR, wantage, wantage nj, wet, Wild, Wildlife, Wood Duck Nature Trail.
+art, Gallery, Photography, Wildlife and tagged amazing, Amphibia, Animalia, animals, Anura, art, cat joke, chilling, Chordata, d810, f/6.3, fact, frog, frog joke, frogger, frogger is back, froggy, fun, green, green frog, Interesting Fact, its not easy being green, joke, L. c. melanota, L. clamitans, life, Lithobates, Lithobates clamitans, Lithobates clamitans melanota, model, Nature, new jersey, Nikon, Nikon nature, Nikon nature photography, Nikon photo, Nikon photography, Nikon travel, Nikon wildlife, Nikon wildlife photography, NJ, nj photography, nj wild, nj wildlife, Northern Green, Northern green frog, Photo, Photography, pond, portrait, Ranidae, sussex, sussex county nj, swamp, swamps, Tamron, travel, Wallkill River, Wallkill River NWR, wantage, wantage nj, wet, What's the difference between a cat and a frog, What's the difference between a cat and a frog joke, Wild, Wildlife, Wood Duck Nature Trail.
 Bookmark the permalink.

 F/10.0, 30.0, ISO 100.